BLCM/bl3mods/Aaron0000/Balands/README.md

 -----
 Fixed the Rakk Commander not actually increasing Rakk count by 3.

+Fixed Torgue Cross-Promotion not boosting Splash Damage by 7% per point.

-Made the Shlooter always spawn with max bonus stat parts after the first redemption.
+Made the Shlooter always spawn with maximum bonus stat parts after the first redemption.

 Made the following grenades always spawn with maximum parts; Fish Slap, Firestorm, Tran-fusion, and Widowmaker.